EuniceOlorunshola/TreeSpace/README.md

 12. Make sure the  directory path in the foldername matches the path that contains the extracted folder and it should be the file TreePlots_Images
 13. After that is completed then you can run the code successfully

+# r_visualize_bioinformatics.R

+* Steps to access the script:

+1. If not already installed please install the imported libraries either on the console or the terminal
+2. Once the libraries have been successfully installed.
+3. Make sure the directory